jumbleview/tspur/README.md

 ## Entering the Data

 User may add new records (button "Add") or edit existing (button "Edit").
-To start edit existing record select it first, then by "Esc" go to the top menu and hit button "Edit".
+To edit existing record select record on the table, then by "Esc" go to the top menu and hit button "Edit".
 Record maybe extended with one extra value.
 If there is need to add several extra values repeat the process several times.

 ![TSPUR_EDIT](./images/tspur_edit.png)

 ## Dependency

 It is pure go application (no cgo needed).
-All the heavy lifting is done by three imported packages (and there dependencies):
+All the heavy lifting is done by three imported packages (and their dependencies):

 	"github.com/rivo/tview"
 	"github.com/gdamore/tcell"